Skip to content

 What the Calculator Does Not Model

 Quality differences between outsource and in-house output.
 Institutional knowledge built by employees.
 Flexibility to change direction (outsourcing contracts often rigid).
 Security and IP control concerns.
 Cultural fit and team dynamics.
 Scalability — outsourcing scales faster than hiring.
 Specific tax treatment differences.
 Long-term commitment costs.
-The calculator shows financial math; many roles involve qualitative factors determining choice beyond cost.
+The calculator shows financial math; many roles involve qualitative factors that may influence choice beyond cost.

 When Each Option Wins

-Outsource wins: specialized skills needed intermittently, variable workload, rapid scaling needs, cost-sensitive commodity work.
-In-house wins: roles requiring institutional knowledge accumulation, customer-facing relationships, core business functions needing control, roles benefiting from team collaboration, long-term cost certainty.
-Calculator shows pure financial comparison; strategic decisions often favor in-house for core functions and outsource for peripheral capabilities despite financial math.
+Outsource characteristics: specialized skills needed intermittently, variable workload, rapid scaling needs, cost-sensitive commodity work.
+In-house characteristics: roles requiring institutional knowledge accumulation, customer-facing relationships, core business functions needing control, roles benefiting from team collaboration, long-term cost certainty.
+The calculator illustrates pure financial comparison; strategic decisions often involve factors beyond the financial calculation.

 Example Scenario